Conducting A Search From An EEO Perspective

 - Is there an opportunity to take advantage of any specialized affirmative programs such as Traineeship, EARN, or the Postdoctoral advertisement initiative?

-- Establish priorities - determine whether the department would like to utilize an internal or external posting; or regional or national outreach.
-Use outreach appropriate to the title, position and department (customize!)
+- Establish priorities - determine whether the department would like to utilize an internal or external posting or regional or national outreach.
+Use outreach appropriate to the title, position, and department.

 - Advertise broadly where ever possible.
-Identify publications, web sites and institutions where the job advertisement can be placed.
-Identify various media where it would be most effective (and less costly!) for example, listserv/e-mail/web pages/mailings to peer institutions.
+Identify publications, websites, and institutions where the job advertisement can be placed.
+Identify various media where it would be most useful (and less costly) for example, listserv/e-mail/webpages/mailings to peer institutions.
+Develop board networks within the appropriate field for access to highly skilled and recognized candidates when possible.
 Contact OIDE and HR for additional ideas.

 - Establish professional working relationships with community based organizations professional associations, business and community leaders.
 Network with colleagues, business leaders and individuals in the field who may be resources for identifying qualified candidates.
 Document contact with these resources through telephone calls and face to face meetings.

-- Participate and attend minority and women professional association conferences and regularly scheduled meetings.
-Maintain active membership on community boards, community-based organizations, and minority professional associations.
+- Participate and attend underrepresented communities and women professional association conferences and regularly scheduled meetings.
+Maintain active membership on community boards, community-based organizations, and underrepresented communities professional associations.

-- Take advantage of the diverse pool of applicants in Stony Brook’s own backyard – our student body, our current employees and our alumni.
-Work together with campus networks such as the Black Faculty Staff Association (BFSA), Union Universitaria Latinoamericano (UUL), the Asian American Faculty Staff Association (AAFSA) or the Lesbian Gay Bisexual Faculty Staff Network (LGBFSN) to enhance your current efforts.
+- Take advantage of the diverse pool of applicants in Stony Brook’s own backyard – our student body, our current employees, and our alumni.
+Work together with campus networks such as the Black Faculty Staff Association (BFSA), Union Universitaria Latinoamericano (UUL), the Asian American Faculty Staff Association (AAFSA), the Lesbian Gay Bisexual Faculty Staff Network (LGBFSN) or other affiliation groups to enhance your current efforts.

 Methods of Outreach